Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

   - DNS resolvers (written to /etc/resolv.conf)
   - Renews leases as needed to keep the IP assignment active.

 The following simple example will ignore ISP DNS assignment (recommended).
-Also disable `resolvd`, (recommended above).
+Also, be sure to disable `resolvd`, (recommended above).
 This gives us full control over our DNS:
 ```conf
 # /etc/dhcpleased.conf
 interface ix1 { ignore dns }